 If you are required to take the supplementary examination "Descriptive Geometry" when you are admitted to the Civil Engineering and Construction Management programme, you can take it during the bachelor's programme.

-Graduates of the Bachelor’s Degree Programme Civil Engineering and Construction Management have fundamental knowledge in the natural and engineering sciences as well as practical knowledge in civil engineering.
+Graduates of the Bachelor’s Degree Programme in Mechanical Engineering and Business Economics have fundamental knowledge in the natural and engineering sciences as well as practical knowledge in civil engineering.

 After completing your studies, you can work in a wide variety of areas, for example